JuliaLang/METADATA.jl/README.md

 installed packages.
 Then does a resolve() to update the collection of installed packages to the latest and greatest set that satisfies the requirements in `REQUIRE` (which remain the same).

+### Adding new packages

+`Pkg.new(name)`: Creates a skeleton for a new package with the name `name` in the local repository clone (located at `~/.julia` by default, elsewhere if the  environment variable `JULIA_PKGDIR` is set).
+This creates essential files an directories and makes the package readily available;
+`require(name)` would load that new package (although initially it does not contain any code).
+The files and directories can be edited, and eventually pulled and pushed from and to a Git software repository.

 ### What a package's state means